 April 24, 2012 — We were vain enough to consider ourselves experts on when and how to start collecting social security.
 That is, until we attended a talk last week in Old Saybrook, Connecticut by Kurt Czarnowski of Czarnowski Consulting.
 Boy, the things we didn’t know, and the others so misunderstood!
-This article is Part 1 of a 3 Part Series.
+This Module is Part 1 of a 3 Part Series.
 Here will give a brief background on Social Security and then dive into successful strategies for optimizing your return from this important safety net.
 Part 2 of this series concentrates on issues related to claiming strategies for couples, the rights of divorced spouses, and frequent misunderstandings/questions about Social Security.
 Part 3 explains “How to ‘Buy’ an annuity from Social Security”.

 First, let’s start with a quote from Kurt Czarnowski: “The myths and misunderstandings about Social Security are staggering”.
 This from a man who spent 34 years within the Social Security Administration, the last of those as a Communications Director.
 Given all the misinformation, it is important that we all address this topic with an open mind.
 Note that this article was prepared from our notes of his talk as well as our observations.
 If there are any errors they undoubtedly stem from our misunderstanding and not as any reflection on Mr. Czarnowski.

 This 76 year old program was designed as a safety net for seniors, widows, and the disabled.
 It was never meant to be the sole source of retirement income; rather it was meant to be the base to help supplement income from pensions, savings and investments, and other income.